Stanley Ho's MJM Makes Fresh Start With New Macau Resort

 The targeted demographic is also vastly different from the chain-smoking punters who frequent SJM's dimly lit casinos.

-"The customer type is looking for more quality, entertainment and new experiences," So said, adding that the company was close to finalizing a deal with another fashion house to develop a 270-room hotel.
+"The customer type is looking for more quality, entertainment and new experiences," So said, adding that the company was close to finalising a deal with another fashion house to develop a 270-room hotel.

 Until SJM finishes construction in 2017, the company is likely to continue ceding market share to competitors, analysts said.
 Once the sole player, SJM's share has slipped to less than a quarter of the market.